RashidAwan11/WorthKnow-GitHub/content/knowledge-base/frank-sinatra-jr-net-worth-bio-wiki-age-family-friends-height-salary.md

 ## **Frank Sinatra jr Professional Career:**

 Frank Sinatra Junior, or Frankie as he is popularly known, is an American singer and actor.

 He started his career in entertainment as a child actor, appearing on his father's television show Villa Victoria in 1982.
 He later embarked on a solo singing career, releasing several albums including his self-titled debut album in 1994.
 In addition to his music career, he has also appeared in several films and television shows.

 ## **Frank Sinatra jr Facts:**

-1. He is the son of legendary singer Frank Sinatra and Nancy Barbato Sinatra
+* He is the son of legendary singer Frank Sinatra and Nancy Barbato Sinatra.

-2. Sinatra Jr. started his musical career in his teens, touring with his father
+* Sinatra Jr. started his musical career in his teens, touring with his father.

-3. In addition to his musical career, he has also worked as an actor and television
+* In addition to his musical career, he has also worked as an actor and television.

 ## **How Old is Frank Sinatra jr?**

-He is currently 76 years old
+He is currently 76 years old.

 ## **Frank Sinatra jr Net Worth:**